Biography

 I am also a self-trained printmaker and have worked with this medium for more than 20 years.
 Printmaking is an integral part of my work.
 When crafting a woodblock, my lines follow the contours of my subjects, paying homage to the traditions of master engravers.
 In doing so, I view my prints as my shouting voice, while the drawings – the templates – are my whispering voice.
 On occasion, I work on a monumental scale to present my narratives; some blocks are hand-carved and may require months to complete.
 Once printed, each run yields a limited edition.

 As with other artists, my work contains autobiographical elements.
 In particular, I frequently explore the public and private spheres of masculinity.
-I’ve spent some time examining the concept of masculinity, manhood, and codes of conduct through the lives of men in my life.
+I’ve spent some time examining the concepts of masculinity, manhood, and codes of conduct through the lives of men in my life.
 Often, I make use of the rooster as a metaphor and symbol for manhood, valor, machismo, and patriarchy.
 As I interpret this beautiful, regal (albeit common) creature, its aim is to convince an opponent of its wisdom and prescience.
 Yet it is a fierce animal, possessing the primal instinct to fight until its enemy is dispatched.
 Similarly, some men embody this quality, this sense of cunning, this unique nature, making them ideal subjects of inquiry.
 At this stage, I’ve come across no definitive answers, and seek only to record, and to interpret, a lifetime of observation.

 To my mind, artists’ particular style – their mark – has more significance than their fingerprint or their signature.
 It is, in point of fact, one of the building blocks of the artist’s DNA.
 It must be etched with purpose, signifying commitment.
 It matters not if the mark is smudged or dragged or pushed or erased or redrawn.
 If that is the imprint, so be it.
 Think of the act as a tattoo that impregnates the surface.
 Should you attempt to remove it, it will resist.
 My marks are calculated to fuse certain images, anointed spaces.